P-Roq/war_losses_etl_pipeline/README.md

 The project has two .env files:

-- One that is visible and located in the root folder that enables `airflow standalone` to initiate and `airflow` folder in a desired location:
+- As previously seen on the Airflow setup, one is located in the root folder:

         AIRFLOW_HOME=/path/to/airflow/root/folder